stha-sulav/Exercises/part0/New note diagram.md

     browser->>server: GET GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server
-    Note right of browser: The browser sends data submitted with the form as payload to the server Note left of server: The payload is pushed to the notes list with the form input and date and redirects to /notes as aresponse. server-->>browser: Status Code:302
+    Note right of browser: The browser sends data submitted with the form as payload to the server.
+    Note left of server: The payload is pushed to the notes list with the form input and date and redirects to /notes as a response from server. server-->>browser: Status Code:302
     deactivate server